Caucasus + Western Asia

 Ayasofya Mosque Visit in 2021: from Museum to Mosque—Foggy vs Sunny Day

 These events happened on the 5th and 21st of November 2021.
 Jonas and I visited the Ayasofya (aka Hagia Sophia) on a rather spontaneous basis.
 This was my second visit to the Ayasofya and my first visit since it became a mosque in July 2020.
 Click here to read about my Istanbul and Hagia Sophia experiences from March/April 2013.
 There’s also a breakdown of Hagia Sophia as a ‘wonder’ in the videogame Age of Empires II down below.
-A Change of Plans We arrived at the İDO pier at the indicated time of 9:30.
-During the downhill walk from ourContinue reading
+Contents1 A Change of Plans2 Our Experience Visiting the Ayasofya as a Mosque in 20212.1 Can non-Muslims still enter the Hagia Sophia/AyasofyaContinue reading

 How to Get a Turkish SIM Card (In the Small and Non-Touristic Towns of Turkey)